 vegaøyan world heritage

-Flovær is an old dune at the end of Fallgarden, about 16 nautical miles northwest of Vega.
-It is 4.7 nautical miles out to sea.
-The weather includes several smaller islets, and the houses are located on the main island, Heimlandet.
+Flovær is an old one eiderdown islands at the far end of the fall, about 16 nautical miles northwest of Vega.
+Out to Egga it is 4.7 nautical miles.
+To the island There are several smaller islets, the houses are located on the main island, Heimlandet.
 Lånan is the nearest neighboring island.

 E-paths in Floværet.
 Photo: Ina Andreassen